denpeshkov/cs-notes/Go Configurations Patterns.md

 - A large number of callers need to provide many options
 - The options are shared between multiple functions that the user will call

-# Using Setters or Exported Fields Directly
+# Using Setters or Exported Fields

 We could use directly exported fields (or setters) to config the server after instantiation.
 For example like an `http.Server` in the standard library